-WoW! suggestions for improvement
+WoW!
+Suggestions for Improvement

-Challenge: Anticipate trends
+Challenge: Anticipating trends

 How: Over the next few years, EVVA will be launching a range of mechanical and electronic access innovations.
 These are protected internationally by a number of new patents.
 The EVVA "Patent Management" department in R&D coordinates the application as well as the ongoing review and monitoring of our patents.

 Positive effects: Patent-protected access solutions are a unique selling point and protect against imitation.
 This guarantees our position as a European market leader and thus the economic sustainability of our company and our business partners.

 How: A typical innovation indicator is the level of a company's revenue created by new products.
 We want to generate at least 10% of our annual revenues in 2024 with products that have only been on the market since 2019.
 Update: EVVA has already been able to achieve this target in 2022!
 However, we still want to keep the target as planned in order to check whether it remains fulfilled until 2024.

 Positive effects: A technology company should not dwell too long and certainly not exclusively on its past successes.
 Technical development and the spirit of times are changing rapidly.
 Market leaders must always keep their finger on the pulse and anticipate trends.

 Fulfilment date: 2023 (target was moved from 2022 to 2023)